-It is true that in the montane stage the amount of precipitation increases and the duration of sunshine decreases as a result of cloud cover to such an extent that an evergreen montane forest occurs, but this has a dry season in the cool season, even though a cloud forest may even develop above it in the trade wind or monsoon area ► Fig. D-45).
+It is true that in the montane belt the amount of precipitation increases and the duration of sunshine decreases as a result of cloud cover to such an extent that an evergreen montane forest occurs, but this has a dry season in the cool season, even though a Fog forest may even develop above it in the trade wind or monsoon area (► Fig. D-45).

 In the monsoon region of India, even a smaller mountain range already has a very strong effect on the amount of precipitation, less so on its distribution over the year (◘ Fig. E-44).

-The whole succession of altitudinal stages of orobiome II can be traced on the southern slope of the eastern Himalaya, on the very humid Sikkim profile from Darjeeling northward, where it is difficult to distinguish the forest stages.
-It is further complicated by the fact that in the higher stages the Palaeotropical floral elements are increasingly displaced by Holarctic ones.
+The whole succession of elevational belts of orobiome II can be traced on the southern slope of the eastern Himalaya, on the very humid Sikkim profile from Darjeeling northward, where it is difficult to distinguish the forest belts.
+It is further complicated by the fact that in the higher elevational belts the Palaeotropical floral elements are increasingly displaced by Holarctic ones.

 At the foot of the mountains a humid deciduous forest with Shorea robusta prevails and on wet soils one with bamboo as well as palms.
-At about 900 m NN an evergreen tropical montane forest (Schima, Castanopsis) with tree ferns begins, whereby in the upper part already Holarctic tree genera (Quercus, Acer, Juglans), also Vaccinium and others are represented.
+At about 900 m asl an evergreen tropical montane forest (Schima, Castanopsis) with tree ferns begins, whereby in the upper part already Holarctic tree genera (Quercus, Acer, Juglans), also Vaccinium and others are represented.

-Above comes a cloud forest with hymeno-phyllaceae and mosses.
-The higher you climb, the more predominant Holarctic genera (Betula, Alnus, Prunus, Sorbus and others).
+Above comes a fog forest with Hymenophyllaceae and mosses.
+The higher you climb, the more predominant Holarctic genera (Betula, Alnus, Prunus, Sorbus and others) are found.

 The frost line is reached at 1,800 to 2,000 m above sea level (potential frost).

-In the next higher level one finds many tall Rhododendron and Arundinaria species, which are replaced further up by conifers (Tsuga, Taxus and others).
+In the next higher belt one finds many tall Rhododendron and Arundinaria species, which are replaced further up by conifers (Tsuga, Taxus and others).

-At 3,000 to 3,900 m NN, an Abies densa fir forest grows with hardwoods.
+At 3,000 to 3,900 m asl., an Abies densa fir forest grows with hardwoods.
 The forest boundary is formed by Abies and Juniperus.
-The subalpine stage is again characterised by tall rhododendrons, which become lower and lower in the alpine stage with flower-rich mats until Rhododendron nivale is only a tiny shrub at 5,400 m NN.
+The subalpine belt is again characterised by tall Rhododendrons, which become lower and lower in the alpine belt with flower-rich mats until Rhododendron nivale is only a tiny shrub at 5,400 m asl.

-Above 5,100m NN, predominantly hemispherical patches occur (Arenaria, Saussurea, Astragalus, Saxifraga and others); the snow line is at 5,700m NN.
+Above 5,100m asl., predominantly hemispherical patches occur (Arenaria, Saussurea, Astragalus, Saxifraga and others); the snow line is at 5,700m asl.

-◘ Fig. E-44 Increase in precipitation with altitude in the monsoon region of India: Climate diagram of Bombay and two stations above it in the mountains.
-At the upper station at 1380 m NN, nearly 3,000 mm of rain falls in July.
+◘ Fig. E-44 Increase in precipitation with elevation in the monsoon region of India: Climate diagram of Bombay and two stations above it in the mountains.
+At the upper station at 1380 m asl., nearly 3,000 mm of rain falls in July.
 However, the duration of the rainy season is only extended by one month, although the annual rainfall exceeds 6,000 mm.

-This orobiome system of the Himalayan mountain ranges is particularly complicated (Troll 1967, Meusel et al. 1971, Miehe in Walter & Breckle 1994, Miehe et al. 2015).
+This orobiome system of the Himalayan mountain ranges is particularly complicated (Troll 1967, Meusel et al. 1971, Miehe in Walter & Breckle 1994, Miehe et al. 2015, Miehe 2021) lying between Zonobiomes.

 In the Andes, the altitudinal sequences of the west and east slopes are different, as well as in the inner mountain valleys.
 A short schematic overview has been given by Ellenberg (1975).

-The plateau of the Altiplano (◘ Fig. E-45) is populated and grazed by llama herds, and is thus anthropogenically modified.
+The high plateau of the Altiplano in Bolivia and Peru (◘ Fig. E-45) is populated and grazed by llama herds, and is thus anthropogenically modified.
 However, the wild vicuña herds also play a role in the devastation of the landscape.
 According to the climate, on the western slope the succession of steps becomes more and more xerophytic towards the south.
-The rain green deciduous forest stages reach higher and higher and the evergreen ones become more hard-leaved and small-leaved.
+The rain green deciduous forest belts reach higher and higher and the evergreen ones become more hard-leaved and small-leaved.